 Speaking of HealthKeep your kids healthy at schoolFebruary 05, 2016

 New Year's Eve is a time to reflect on the changes you want to make.
 Whether you're kicking a bad habit or trying to pick up a good one, getting the courage to make a healthy change is the first step.

-Let’s be honest, making significant changes is hard.
-Habits are easy to fall back into because they provide us with a sense of comfort.
-So, before you give up on this year’s resolutions, take some of these tips into consideration for a successful year.
+Making significant changes is hard.
+Habits are easy to fall back into because they provide a sense of comfort.
+The challenges, changes and stresses of the pandemic may have you hesitating on what resolutions to make for next year.

-The finish line isn’t far away!
+The finish line isn't far away.
 Keeping confidence and being patient are key factors to sticking with your resolution.
-So, follow a plan and set goals, and you will soon be on your way to a healthier lifestyle this New Year.
+So follow a plan and set goals, and you will soon be on your way to a healthier lifestyle in the new year.